WHY PAY MORE?

 When you file a claim, your insurance company will compensate for the losses up to the selected coverage limits, so you should consider all risks before choosing a limit.
 However, it is essential to note that some hazards, such as tsunamis, floods, and damage from sewer backups, are typically not covered under your standard property insurance plan.
 You may need to purchase additional coverage for that.

-This is why you should always review your requirements before setting the limits of your policy.
-As per the guidelines of the Insurance Information Institute, you must include certain coverages in your property insurance policy, such as dwelling and other structures.
+That's why you should always review your requirements before setting your policy limits.
+According to the Insurance Information Institute guidelines, you must include certain coverages in your property insurance policy, such as dwelling and other structures.
 Also, consider additional coverages, such as earthquakes, if you live in a disaster-prone region.

 Multi-Policy Discount